-Sylvan’s Engineering courses in the St. Louis region make learning fun!
-Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
+The fun begins with Sylvan’s Engineering programs in the St. Louis region.
+Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.

 - A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.